 Here’s how an Online Proctored exam is conducted.

-If the candidate has a computer along with webcam and internet access, they can take the exam and obtain the certification via the online proctored exam option.
+If the candidate has a computer along with webcam and internet access, they can take the exam via the online proctored exam option.
 The candidate can sign up for the online exam from the convenience of their home or laptop at any time.
 Most ITIL® V3 and V4 providers offer this option where the candidate will be proctored when they are taking the exam.
 This option is beneficial when the candidate is on a service desk or in a job which has a shift rotation system.

 Usually, ATOs not only conduct the ITIL® course but also administer the examination post completion of the course.
 Therefore, it is vital to choose a good ATO and this will ensure that the candidate is trained well and can give the exam at the center.